 Millie became a TV and radio personality, a “Who’s Who” among fashion circles and even pioneered civil rights in the South.
 Her physical beauty was exceeded only by her beauty of spirit and strength of character.
 More than 50 feature stories were written about Millie Lewis, and she was even the subject of a comic book based on her life, called Millie the Model.
 The South’s most famous model maker was indeed ‘the model’s model.’

-The idea for AMTC’s first convention began on a fateful day in the early ‘80s, while Carey Lewis and her mother were shepherding talented students to a convention in New York City.
+The idea for AMTC’s first convention began on a fateful day in the early ‘80s, while Millie and daughter Carey Lewis were shepherding students to a convention in New York City.
 Carey, with the heart and mind of a young entrepreneur, turned to her mother and said, “Mom, we can do this better.”

-And so, the first Convention was “born” at the Sheraton Hotel in Charleston, S.C., in 1982.
-The new event hosted 150 performers and 15 agents from New York—small by today’s convention standards, but just the beginning of a 30-year adventure.
+That first convention was hosted at the Sheraton Hotel in Charleston, S.C., in 1982.
+The new event hosted 150 performers and 15 agents from New York—small by today’s convention standards, but just the beginning of a 30 year adventure.

-As the convention’s reputation spread, other performing arts schools were inspired to join, which only increased the number of agents who wanted to attend.
+As the convention’s reputation spread, other performing arts schools were inspired to join, increasing the number of agents who wanted to attend.
 Eventually the Convention expanded in 1987 to become the Mid-South Models Convention (MSMC), and in 1992 the convention went national, transforming into AMTC: the American Modeling & Talent Convention.